 The Normandie is another hotel that opened its doors in the 1920s.
 The historic hotel has been accommodating its guests ever since.
 Some of the guests remain in the hotel, even after passing away.

-Some people have said that they have seen shadow figures in their hotel room.
+Some people have said that they have seen shadow figures in their hotel rooms.
 Others have been unable to sleep because of an unknown, or unsettling, feeling they get while in their hotel room.
 Some people have heard odd noises during their stay, including creaking floors and similar.

 Whether you feel it is haunted or not, there is something unusual and unsettling about this old historic hotel.

 4. The Georgian, Santa MonicaBook Now

 In 1933, the eight-story Georgian Hotel opened.
 At the time, it was one of the city’s tallest hotels.
 It was also a popular spot for famous gangsters and the Hollywood elite.
 With the likes of Al Capone and Bugsy Siegel as regular visitors to the hotel, it is no surprise the hotel is known for ghosts and haunted activity.

 Employees claim to have heard disembodied voices, loud sighs, and even someone gasping in the restaurant.
 One guest of the hotel recounts a story of taking a shower only to wake up to find his suitcase empty, the covers on the bed turned down, and the television on.

 A front desk clerk reported that a call came in from a room while working an overnight shift.
 The clerk only heard the sound of someone giggling.
 It turns out no one was checked into that specific room.

 5. Hollywood Roosevelt Hotel, HollywoodSpend the Night

-The Hollywood Roosevelt Hotel has been a landmark hotel that has catered to the rich and famous since 1927.
-The Roosevelt was home to some of the Golden Age of Hollywood’s elite.
+The Hollywood Roosevelt Hotel has been an LA landmark that has catered to the rich and famous since 1927.
+The Roosevelt Hotel was home to some of the Golden Age of Hollywood’s elite.
 The likes of Clark Gable, Carole Lombard, Montgomery Clift, and Marilyn Monroe all lived at the Roosevelt during their lifetime.